Welcome my lovely. What can I do for you today? If you’re looking for an SNS vs gel comparison, then I can certainly help you with that!

 If you already have a set of nails on or you’re wearing polish, you’ll need to take this into account too.

-Gel nails (a full set of polygel) takes between 45 minutes and 1 hour and 15 minutes.
+Gel nails (a full set of polygel) takes between 45 mins and an hour and 15 mins.

 If you need to remove your old set of gel nails before applying a new set, this will add an extra 20 minutes or so.